 We offer a broad line of medical devices used to gain and maintain vascular access.
 These products include our micropuncture kits, angiographic needles, our family of Prelude® Introducer Sheaths and a wide range of guide wires and safety products.
-Our cardiovascular segment includes the following product categories: peripheral intervention, cardiac intervention, custom procedural solutions, and OEM.
+Our cardiovascular segment includes the following product categories: peripheral intervention, cardiac intervention, custom procedural solutions, and original equipment manufacturer ("OEM").